ninoabbate/nrpe-plugins/README.md

 ### Configuration in Nagios

 * Copy the script to your nagios plugin directory (usually `/usr/lib64/nagios/plugins/`)
-* Create the NRPE command, adding the following line to `/etc/nagios/nrpe.cfg`
+* Create the NRPE command, adding the following line to `/etc/nagios/nrpe.cfg` (or where your nrpe definitions are stored)
 ```
 command[check_snorby]=/usr/lib64/nagios/plugins/check_snorby.sh -i $ARG1$
 ```